Liquid Web - Data Center

 As digital data usage grows exponentially every year, the costs to operate and cool numerous server racks is proportionally rising.
 Fortunately, Liquid Web was able to utilize the Property Assessed Clean Energy (PACE) program to partially finance the cost-savings retrofitting project.
 The PACE program allows for private lenders to fund energy efficient upgrades for buildings in a variety of categories, including heating, ventilation, and air conditioning.

 Download our whitepaper to learn more about customizable airflow in data centers.

 A Retrofitted Layout

 The first challenge was converting the open-air facility to a series of directed-air areas.
-The facility is divided into 8 sections of 12 server rows, each using clear curtain walls.
+The facility is divided into 8 sections of 12 server rows, each using clear curtain walls for air separation.
 These dedicated sections create focused micro-climates, which allowed for the targeted, controlled cooling of server racks.

 Liquid Web’s engineers then turned their attention to air conditioning (A/C).
 Each of the original 39 A/C units, which ranged from 64KW-90KW, were removed.
 In their place, 22 A/C units each operating at 165 KW of cooling capacity were installed in the facility.
 Improving on the outdated loosely balanced A/C system, the retrofitted design operates as an N+1 redundancy environment, covering the 8 server sections seamlessly.
 In this setup, the network is built to have at least one independent backup A/C unit in the case of component failure.
 As the facility’s servers house and protect various company’s essential data, ensuring consistent temperature control and air distribution is paramount.